 - Using your hands, smash at least 2 heaping tablespoons of the caramelized onion mixture into the ground hamburger until completely (and as evenly as possible) combined.
 Try not to overwork the meat, if possible

-- Divide the mixture into four even quarters and form them into patties Allow the burgers to rest for 30 minutes before cooking so the flavors can marry and the burger doesn’t get tough.
+- Divide the mixture into four even quarters and form them into patties If possible, allow the burgers to rest for 30 minutes before cooking so the flavors can marry and the burger doesn’t get tough.

 - Grill, turning at least once, until desired doneness is reached.
 Place one slice of cheese on top of each patty and let melt.
-Remove from heat and let rest 2 Minutes.
-Add cheese if desired.
+Remove from heat and let rest for five minutes before assembling.

 - While grill is still hot, lightly toast the buns.
 Coat buns with desired amount of mayonnaise.

-- Place arugula on the bottom bun (so it sticks to the mayo and is weighted down by the burger), add the burger patty, and 1-2 strips of cooked bacon on top of the burger (so it sticks to the mayo and the cheese), followed by the top bun.
-Enjoy.
+- Place arugula on the bottom bun (so it sticks to the mayo and is weighted down by the burger), add the burger patty, and 1-2 strips of cooked bacon on top of the burger followed by the top bun.
+Serve.